How does it work?

 Trekking: Torres del Paine's most famous adventure.
-The W Trek and Full Circuit treks are well known, but hidden throughout the park are some quieter, off-the-beaten-track trails where you might not see another person all day.
+The W Trek and Full Circuit Trek are well known, but hidden throughout the park are some quieter, off-the-beaten-track trails where you might not see another person all day.

 Ice hiking: don crampons and ice axes and tackle the famous Glacier Grey.

-Fishing: try your hand at fly-fishing for chinook salmon and trout on tranquil rivers amongst snow-capped peaks.
+Fishing: try your hand at fly fishing for chinook salmon and trout on tranquil rivers amongst snow-capped peaks.

 Types of multi-sport trips in Torres del Paine

-For those who want to try as many different activities as possible.
-These trips ensure you really max out the time that you have in the park, and often require no previous experience, meaning you can try your hand at a number of different activities during your stay.
+For those who want to try as many different activities as possible, these trips ensure you really max out the time that you have in the park and often require no previous experience, meaning you can try your hand at a number of different activities during your stay.
 Some trips feature stays in luxury lodges and hotels, others make use of the many refugios dotted around the park.

 Multi-sport from a luxury base